This page outlines the steps a Hiring Manager takes to kick off a new search.

-Step 1: The Hiring Manager sends a Slack #Hiring to confirm your role is in the board-approved headcount plan and to confirm which Recruiter will be working on your search.
+Step 1: The Hiring Manager confirms the role is in the board-approved headcount plan on the

 Step 2: The Hiring Manager creates a job description & interview plan using this template.
 We recognize that this step is time consuming, yet it is a critical step in setting our search up for success.
 Creating a well-thought out job description and interview plan 1) ensures alignment between the Hiring Manager, the hiring team, and the Recruiter and 2) ensures that all candidates are receiving a fair and consistent interview experience.
 Creating a strong plan upfront is also proven to reduce time-to-fill, meaning that we will make a hire faster, on average.

 Job description format: we write all job descriptions in an impact format.
 The way a job description is written can plan a key role in promoting positive Diversity & Inclusion efforts.
 Countless studies have shown that certain demographics are less likely than others to apply if they don’t meet 100% of the outlined qualifications.
 To that end, Sourcegraph’s job description format focuses on the impact a candidate will make in the role versus a long list of requirements that have historically impeded underrepresented candidates from applying, resulting in a larger and more diverse candidate pool.
 The goal of the job description is to focus on getting the candidate excited, while giving a clear representation on what we expect them to accomplish both in the short-term and longer-term.
 How will working at Sourcegraph benefit them in their career?
 Why is this the best job they’ll ever have?